Chorus net profit falls, chief executive Kate McKenzie quits

 3. The wacc-a-mole fight

-Then there's a second bunfight underway over how the ComCom estimates the waited average cost of capital, which will in turn feed into the revenue cap that will bind Chorus.
+Then there's a second bunfight under way over how the ComCom estimates the weighted average cost of capital and other parameters will feed into the annual revenue cap that will bind Chorus after 2020.

 Here, again, things are still very much up in the air.